openharmony/docs/en/device-dev/porting/porting-thirdparty-cmake.md

     # Specify the C++ compiler (ensure that the path of the toolchain has been added to the PATH environment variable) and its flags.
 To perform cross-compilation, the --target flag must be specified.
     set(CMAKE_CXX_COMPILER clang++)
     set(CMAKE_CXX_FLAGS "--target=arm-liteos -D__clang__ -march=armv7-a -w")
     # Specify the linker and its flags. --target and --sysroot must be specified.
-You can specify OHOS_ROOT_PATH via the suffix parameter of the cmake command.
+You can specify OHOS_SYSROOT_PATH via the suffix parameter of the cmake command.
     set(MY_LINK_FLAGS "--target=arm-liteos --sysroot=${OHOS_SYSROOT_PATH}")
     set(CMAKE_LINKER clang)
     set(CMAKE_CXX_LINKER clang++)